piermafrost/GEOCLIM-dynsoil-steady-state/README.md

 > \>                             varout3D=glob\_temp, xref=lon, yref=lat, fillvalue=GT\_fillval                  )

 #### Quick summary: how to reproduce the GEOCLIM simulations from the study
-1. Download the current repository (current branch) and the GCM outputs from ...
-Put all the files and directories from this dataset in "input/GCM\_outputs/."
+1. Download the current repository (current branch) and the GCM outputs from https://doi.org/10.6078/D11H7D.
+Put (or link) all the elements of "GCM\_outputs\_for\_GEOCLIM/" from this last dataset in "input/GCM\_outputs/" (of current repository).
 2. Make sure you have installed a Fortran compiler and a netCDF-Fortran library associated.
 3. Compile the code (in "sources/") with `make MODE=optim` (see section "compilation tips").
 4. Link a template configuration file to the root: in the root directory, do `ln -s -f config_templates/IO_INTERFACE_the-one-you-want IO_INTERFACE` (with the desired configuration file).